This weblog contains LocallyGrown.net news and the weblog entries from all the markets currently using the system.

 THURSDAY afternoon pickup (5:30 – 6:00 p.m.) outside Martin Chapel Fellowship, near the big water tower and the Warren County Farmers’ Market pavilion, McMinnville.

-Delivery on THURSDAY evening in Coffee County for a small additional fee, or at other times by arrangement.
+Delivery on THURSDAY evening for a small additional fee, or at other hours by arrangement.

 See the “About” page for details.

 make my day and ask to hand out some fliers.

 And if you are hungry for something special, just let us know, and we will do our best to find it for you.

 Fresh from our local farms to your table!

 Shorten your supply chain!

 Between cold and dreary skies it seems like the winter was long, but something in Tractor Supply last week made my heart happy: